COGNITIVE BEHAVIORAL THERAPY (CBT)

 MSC combines the skills of mindfulness and self-compassion.
 It’s a powerful tool for building emotional resilience.
 Over a thousand research studies have demonstrated that people who are more self-compassionate experience less depression, anxiety, perfectionism, stress, and shame and more happiness, life satisfaction, self-confidence, and physical health.
 Together, we can improve your ability to relate to yourself with the kindness and compassion you would show a good friend.

-I can also help with panic attacks, OCD, BDD, BFRBs, disordered eating and negative body image.
+I can also help with panic attacks, OCD, ADHD, eating disorders, and body image.

 How It Works